 Maxey’s current recording, Celebration of Soul –released on Miles High Records–is the 10th recording in the series, a project that has now encompassed 50 original compositions and 20 different musicians.
 Drawing on the message of John Coltrane, one of Maxey’s earliest and most significant influences, Celebration of Soul honors the spiritual tradition in jazz improvisation.
 "For me, sound is a sacred artistic medium,” Maxey says.
 “Music is able to express the many peaks and valleys of being human, even beyond words.
 It opens up a space within the listener to identify with a greater state of being and makes it possible for a person to perceive and take their own next steps.
 I have found that music, and sound is able take us closer to the source of meaning and purpose than I had even imagined."

-After 15 years in New York, in 2013 Maxey and his wife moved to Denver, Colorado where he continues to write, perform, record and teach.
-His music reflects his many musical influences: John Coltrane, Rodney Jones, Grant Green, McCoy Tyner, Nathan Page, Doug Carn and Jimmy Page, among others.
+His music reflects his many musical influences: John Coltrane, Rodney Jones, Trey Anastasio, The Grateful Dead, Grant Green, McCoy Tyner, Nathan Page, Doug Carn and Jimmy Page, among others.

 Musicians of the Series